Update – June 2025

 We’re redeveloping the pavilion at Greythorn Park in Balwyn North to better support the needs of local sports clubs and our community into the future.
-We’ll demolish the current pavilion and build a new one in its place in the 2025–26 financial year.
+We're going to remove the existing pavilion and construct a new one in its place.

 About the redevelopment